Bank resolution protects the public interest

 The Single Resolution Board is the centralised resolution authority of the countries that belong to the banking union.
 Its basic task is to ensure the systematic restructuring of failing institutions so as to minimise the impacts on the real economy and the financial system as well as the public economies of the Member States participating in the banking union.

 The SRB is responsible for the resolution of Significant Institutions (SI) in the euro area as well as cross-border banking groups located in the banking union.
 It is responsible for the resolution plans drafted for institutions in this category as well as decision-making in resolution situations.
 The resolution of Less Significant Institutions is the responsibility of the national resolution authorities, such as the Financial Stability Authority in Finland.
-The institutions under SRB’s remit are listed on the SRB website.

 The Single Resolution Mechanism harmonises resolution in the banking union